koba04/en.blog/content/posts/2015-01-24-012700-deploy-morpheus-on-heroku.md

 % gulp install
 % gulp watch
 ```

-Therefore, you can access your blog at http://localhost:3000/ .
+Now you can access your blog at http://localhost:3000/ .

 ### Create Application on Heroku

-You create an application on Heroku for you blog.
+* You need to create an application on Heroku for your blog.

 ![create application](/content/images/posts/deploy-morpheus-on-heroku/create-app.png)

 ### Heroku Config Variables

-Set `NODE\_ENV` as `production`.
+* Set `NODE\_ENV` as `production` to config variable.

 ![heroku config](/content/images/posts/deploy-morpheus-on-heroku/heroku-config.png)

 ### Setting production.json

-Set URL, IP and port.
+* Add URL, IP and port to `production.json`.

 ```json
 module.exports = {